Eugene Chung: Professional coaching career

 Chung was the assistant offensive line coach for the Kansas City Chiefs from 2013 to 2015 under head coach Andy Reid, after serving three seasons with him in Philadelphia Eagles in the same capacity.
 Chung was re-hired by the Eagles on January 20, 2016, by new head coach Doug Pederson, who was Chung's offensive coordinator with the Chiefs.
 As a coach, Chung won Super Bowl LII with the Eagles when they defeated the New England Patriots 41–33.

+During the 2021 offseason, Chung alleged he was told he was "not the right minority" during a recent NFL coaching job interview.
+The league announced it would review the alleged comment, but on July 1st said that they were unable to confirm the nature or origin of the alleged statements.

+In 2025, he was hired by Delaware State to be their offensive line coach and run game coordinator, reuniting him with DeSean Jackson whom he knew during his time with the Eagles.

 Personal life

 Chung is of Korean descent.
 Chung's son, Kyle, followed in his footsteps as an offensive lineman at Virginia Tech.